scality/Zenko/docs/docsource/operation/Orbit_UI/Settings.rst

-The Settings window provides information on the Zenko instance (its name, ID, edition, version and last-modified date), and personal information, such as includes whether or not you want to receive news updates and a link to Scality Support for data retrieval or account deletion.
+The Settings window provides information on the Zenko instance (its name, ID, edition, version and last-modified date), and personal information, such as whether you want to receive news updates, as well as a link to Scality Support for data retrieval or account deletion.

 .. image:: ../Resources/Images/Orbit_Screencaps/Settings.png